Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Introduction

 Our study explores the following research questions (RQs):

 \begin{itemize} \item RQ1.
-How do users perceive the usage of a conversational agent for supporting attention and engagement during monotonous automated driving? \item RQ2.
-What design and interaction factors shape users’ perceptions of using a conversational agent in the context of monotonous automated driving? \item RQ3.
-What effects do safety-oriented conversational agent interventions have on drivers’ behaviour and the states of alertness during authentic automated driving? \end{itemize}
+How do users perceive the usage of a CA for supporting attention and engagement during monotonous automated driving? \item RQ2.
+What design and interaction factors shape users’ perceptions of using a CA in the context of monotonous automated driving? \item RQ3.
+What effects do safety-oriented CA interventions have on drivers’ behaviour and the states of alertness during authentic automated driving? \end{itemize}

-In this study, we introduced ``Zoe,'' a real-time CA designed to maintain cognitive engagement during \textit{automated driving}.
-40 participants interacted with Zoe during a monotonous, rural driving task on a closed test track.
-The voice-based conversations were short, contextually grounded, and aimed at sustaining situational awareness without introducing distraction.
+In this study, we introduced a real-time CA designed to maintain cognitive engagement during \textit{automated driving}.
+40 participants interacted with it during a monotonous, driving task on a closed test track.
+The voice-based conversations were short, contextually grounded, and aimed at supporting driver alertness without introducing distraction.
 Participants’ alertness was assessed using the Karolinska Sleepiness Scale (KSS), alongside post-drive interviews to evaluate perceived usefulness, naturalness, and engagement.

-This study contributes: \begin{enumerate} \item A field study using a real-time conversational agent deployed during authentic automated driving, demonstrating its capacity to mitigate passive fatigue and support driver alertness. \item Thematic user insights into drivers’ experiences and perceptions, highlighting the factors that shape the acceptability of conversational agents in safety-critical contexts. \item Emerging user archetypes that align with established CA design frameworks, revealing how safety-first, entertainment-seeking, and socially oriented drivers value different aspects of conversational support. \end{enumerate}
+This study contributes: \begin{enumerate} \item One of the first field studies using a real CA, deployed in real-time, during \textit{authentic} automated driving, demonstrating its capacity to mitigate passive fatigue and support driver alertness under highly ecologically valid conditions. \item Thematic user insights into drivers’ experiences and perceptions, highlighting the factors that shape the acceptability of CAs in safety-critical contexts. \item Emerging user archetypes that align with established CA design frameworks, revealing how safety-first, entertainment-seeking, and socially oriented drivers value different aspects of conversational support. \end{enumerate}

 Together, these contributions advance our understanding of how conversational interfaces can be designed to balance safety and engagement in highly automated vehicles.
 More broadly, they point to the value of archetype-sensitive design in shaping future human–AI mobility systems.